strategic plan

 How we plan to achieve:

-1. Develop targeted recruitment initiatives tailored to attract diverse talent pools, including underrepresented groups, by leveraging partnerships with educational institutions, professional organizations and community networks.
+1. Develop targeted recruitment initiatives tailored to attract talented applicants by leveraging partnerships with educational institutions, professional organizations and community networks.

 2. Implement competitive compensation and benefits packages, including salary adjustments, professional development opportunities and employee wellness programs, to attract and retain top talent in a competitive job market.